 Solar Panel Care

-Keep panels clean and facing south.
+Keep panels clean and correctly oriented.

 Battery and Electrical Maintenance

-Prevent corrosion and battery sulfation.
+Prevent corrosion and avoid long-term deep discharge.

 Pole and Fixture Maintenance